-As summer ended, scientists from the Utah Department of Environmental Quality’s (DEQ) Division of Water Quality (DWQ) installed stormwater monitors in the canals zig-zagging along the Northwest Quadrant of Salt Lake City.
+This fall, scientists from the Utah Department of Environmental Quality’s (DEQ) Division of Water Quality (DWQ) installed stormwater monitors in canals along the Northwest Quadrant of Salt Lake City.
 The canals move runoff from rain and snowmelt to the Great Salt Lake.
-The monitors will provide data about current stormwater conditions in the area of Utah’s inland port and help establish a monitoring baseline for any potential effects the port will have on water quality.
+The monitors will provide stormwater data around Utah’s inland port and create a baseline for any effects the port will have on water quality.

-Water quality concerns along the shores of the Great Salt Lake include heavy metals such as mercury, selenium and trash.
+Water quality concerns around the Great Salt Lake include heavy metals such as mercury, selenium and trash.
 In high concentrations, these pollutants harm wildlife—especially birds.

-To ensure the protection of the Great Salt Lake, DWQ developed a Sampling and Analysis Plan (SAP) to check the effects of the inland port on water quality at the lake and the surrounding wetlands.
-The plan focuses on the change in specific water quality parameters associated with stormwater runoff.
-Stormwater runoff comes from rain and snowmelt events that flow over land or impervious surfaces.
-These impervious surfaces usually include paved streets, parking lots, and building rooftops, and does not soak into the ground.
-The runoff picks up pollutants such as trash, chemicals, oils, nutrients, heavy metals, pesticides, fertilizers, herbicides, and dirt/sediment.
-Stormwater can also be contaminated by sanitary sewer overflows and cross-connections.
+To ensure the protection of the Great Salt Lake, DWQ developed a Sampling and Analysis Plan (SAP).
+The plan is focused on water quality parameters associated with stormwater runoff.
+Stormwater runoff comes from rain and snowmelt that flows over land or surfaces that do not allow water to pass through like paved streets, parking lots, and buildings.
+The runoff picks up pollutants such as trash, chemicals, oils, nutrients, heavy metals, pesticides, fertilizers, herbicides, and dirt.

 To learn more about water quality sampling at the Utah Inland Port, check out DWQ’s Sampling and Analysis Plan.